-In June 2019, the Group of 20 (G20) (of which the UK is a member) adopted human-centred AI Principles that build on and complement the OECD initiatives.79
+In June 2019, the Group of 20 (G20) (of which the UK is a member) adopted human-centred AI Principles that build on and complement the OECD initiatives.

 The UK Government was one of the early developers of a national response.
-The Office for Artificial Intelligence is a joint government unit forming part of the Department for Business, Energy and Industrial Strategy and the Department for Digital, Culture, Media and Sport, and is responsible for overseeing the responsible and innovative uptake of AI technologies for the benefit of everyone in the UK.80 This includes:
+The Office for Artificial Intelligence is a joint government unit forming part of the

-79 See www.mofa.go.jp/files/000486596.pdf.
+See www.mofa.go.jp/files/000486596.pdf.